ThinkDataEd/curriculum/docs/unit1/lesson5.md

     |The intention is clear (e.g., summary, comparison, association)|It is clear that this is a summary statistical question (single variable), specifically the number of friends.|
     |The question is one that is worth investigating, is interesting, and has a purpose|For students, this might be something interesting.|

-    Reworded statistical question after going through the criteria: <b>*How many friends this group of stick figures have?*</b>
+    Reworded statistical question after going through the criteria: <b>*How many friends does this group of stick figures have?*</b>

  12. As a class, apply the same process to a few of the comparison and association questions.